-Illustrations and accessibility: the tactile graphics in the exhibition Beyond Sight / Oltre la vista / Miru o koete will be on show in the coming months alongside the 2020 BCBF Illustrators Exhibition on its traditional tour of Japan.
+Illustrations and accessibility: the tactile graphics in the exhibition Beyond Sight / Oltre la vista / Miru o koete is on show alongside the 2020 BCBF Illustrators Exhibition on its traditional tour of Japan.
 Open until 31 December 2020, the art museums of Tokyo, Mie, Ishikawa and Gunma will be displaying tactile graphic versions of five illustrations by five artists from five different countries - Andrea Antinori – Italy; Ambre Renault Faivre D’Arcier – France; Koichi Konatsu – Japan; Phoolan Matsak – Germany; Kate Winter – UK - offering a whole new way of understanding illustration, a medium that is usually perceived with our eyes.

 An international project developed in partnership with JBBY - Japanese Board on Books for Young People, Itabashi Art Museum, Tokyo, and Rome’s Palaexpo, Beyond Sight is now finally physically on display after its virtual preview at the BCBF Online Special Edition - the exhibitions in Bologna and at Rome’s Palazzo delle Esposizioni having been cancelled on account of the Covid pandemic.